Dual Career (DC) Advice

-The Welcome Center helps in this regard partners accompanying newly appointed professors to find direction in their professional fields and avenues (Dual Career Advice).
+The Welcome & Euraxess Center helps in this regard partners accompanying newly appointed professors to find direction in their professional fields and avenues (DC advice).

-Unfortunately, the University cannot offer DC-advice to partners of Post-Doc staff.
-However, in the context of the University's new membership in the International Dual Career Network (IDCN Basel, see information below), DC-partner of Post-Docs are invited, too, to benefit from this exclusive business-related networking opportunity.
-DC-partner of Post-Docs a) who have moved to the Basel area in the past 2 years (a pre-condition for a membership in the IDCN) and b) who are focusing on enterprises in the Basel area are warmly invited to send an email for registration purposes to firstname.lastname@example.org (with her/his name + the name of the Post-Doc partner working at the University of Basel).
+Unfortunately, the University cannot offer DC advice to partners of Postdoc staff.
+However, in the context of the University's membership in the International Dual Career Network Basel-Zurich (IDCN, see information below), DC-partner of Postdocs are invited, too, to benefit from this exclusive business-related networking opportunity.
+DC-partner of Postdocs who have moved to the Basel area in the past 2 years (a pre-condition for a membership in the IDCN) are warmly invited to send an email for registration purposes to firstname.lastname@example.org (with her/his name + the name of the Postdoc partner working at the University of Basel).

 Membership in the International Dual Career Network (IDCN)

-The University of Basel is a member of the International Dual Career Network (IDCN) - Basel since 2016.
-The global non-profit network supports partners of newly appointed professors as well as partners of Post-Docs as they explore their career options in the region after relocation, particularly those who are focusing on private enterprises.
-Interested Dual Career partners of professors and Post-Docs who have started work at the University of Basel in the last two years, or who are about to do so, are invited to attend and register via the University of Basel Welcome Center.
-IDCN membership is free and non-binding for Dual Career partners; registration at the Welcome Center is mandatory.
+The University of Basel is a member of the International Dual Career Network (IDCN) Basel-Zurich since 2016.
+The global non-profit network supports partners of newly appointed professors as well as partners of Postdocs as they explore their career options in the region after relocation, particularly those who are focusing on private enterprises.
+Interested Dual Career partners of professors and Postdocs who have started work at the University of Basel in the last two years, or who are about to do so, are invited to attend.
+IDCN membership is free and non-binding for Dual Career partners; registration with the Welcome & Euraxess Center is mandatory.

 Membership in the Swiss Academic Dual Career Network (ADCN)

-The University of Basel is a founding member of the 2019 established Network of Swiss Higher Education and Research Institutions, which follows a strategy of mutual promotion and support with regards to Dual Career Couples.
-The Swiss ADCN is open to new members.
-More information will be provided in the course of this year.
+The University of Basel is a founding member of the 2019 established Network of Swiss Higher Education and Research Institutions, which follows a strategy of mutual promotion and support with regards to DC couples.
+The Swiss Academic Dual Career Net- work was acknowledged by swissuniversities as part of the International Relations Delegation.
+The Swiss ADCN comprises 17 higher education institutions currently and is open to new members.

 Membership in the regional Dual Career Network of the Eucor - The European Campus universities